sstubbs/postgres-xl-operator/README.md

 ## Operations

+### Create Cluster

+1. Open a new terminal as the operator must be running in another.
+This isn't needed if it's installed and running in cluster with helm.
+2. `cd operations`.
+3. copy one of the examples into a new file in `custom-resource` and edit `spec.data` as required.
+4. `./setup-postgres-xl-cluster.sh`.
+5. follow on screen instructions.

+### Delete Cluster

+1. Open a new terminal as the operator must be running in another.
+This isn't needed if it's installed and running in cluster with helm.
+2. `cd operations`.
+3. `./delete-postgres-xl-cluster.sh`.
+4. Select required cluster name to delete.

+### List Clusters

+1. Open a new terminal as the operator must be running in another.
+This isn't needed if it's installed and running in cluster with helm.
+2. `cd operations`.
+3. `./list-postgres-xl-cluster.sh`.

 ### Cluster

 Clusters are controlled via the `CLUSTER_RESOURCE` in `custom-resources/postgres-xl-cluster.yaml` so it can be copied, altered and applied as required.